xYujiax/serenas-shenanigans/README.md

 ## Cleaning and EDA

 There were some columns in the excel that contained notes about the sheet and noted the units of each variable.
 These were made for improved readibility but could not be used in actual data collection and analysis, so I excluded these from my dataframe before applying analysis.
-Additionally, I combined 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' into one timestamp in the column 'OUTAGE.START'.
-The same was done to create the 'OUTAGE.RESTORATION' column based on outage restoration date and time.
+Additionally, I combined OUTAGE.START.DATE and OUTAGE.START.TIME into one timestamp in the column OUTAGE.START.
+The same was done to create the OUTAGE.RESTORATION column based on outage restoration date and time.

 ### Univariate Analysis